show_page.php1 : db05.jpg

 HISTORY: This lamb was weak

-HISTOPATHOLOGIC DESCRIPTION: Liver: Affecting approximately 60% of the liver are multifocal to coalescing, random, 1-3 mm diameter circular foci of coagulative necrosis of the hepatic parenchyma characterized by loss of differential staining with retention of cellular architecture.
-The foci are rimmed by eosinophilic and karyorrhectic debris, necrotic leukocytes, basophilic fragmented material (mineral), and numerous radiating colonies of 1 um wide basophilic, extracellular, filamentous bacilli.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Affecting approximately 40% of the liver are multifocal to coalescing, random, 1-3 mm diameter circular foci of coagulative necrosis characterized by loss of differential staining with retention of cellular architecture.
+The foci are rimmed by eosinophilic and karyorrhectic debris, necrotic leukocytes, basophilic fragmented material (mineral), and radiating colonies of 1 µm wide basophilic, extracellular, filamentous bacilli.
 Hepatic cords surrounding necrotic areas are frequently discontinuous with individualization of hepatocytes that are swollen and vacuolated (degeneration) or shrunken with hypereosinophilic cytoplasm and a pyknotic nucleus (necrosis).
 Multifocally, sinusoids are dilated up to three times by blood (congestion).

-MORPHOLOGIC DIAGNOSIS: Liver: Necrosis, coagulative, multifocal, random, acute, moderate, with filamentous bacilli, etiology consistent with Fusobacterium necrophorum, crossbred sheep, ovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Necrosis, coagulative, acute, multifocal, random, moderate, with extracellular filamentous bacilli, crossbred sheep, ovine.

 CAUSE: Fusobacterium necrophorum